Baja California is the land of boulders, boojum trees, beautiful beaches, and historic missions.

 Let’s talk about Baja California: Join our Facebook discussion groups to share your travels, ask for advice, or make requests for this page.

-1) Viva Baja Page Discussion: https://www.facebook.com/groups/vivabaja
+a) Viva Baja Facebook Group: https://www.facebook.com/groups/vivabaja

-2) Historic Locations Discussion (mission sites, old mines, cave art, travel before 1973): https://www.facebook.com/groups/bajamissions
+b) Baja California Land of Missions Group for Historic Locations Discussion (mission sites, old mines, cave art, travel before 1973): https://www.facebook.com/groups/bajamissions

 First time driving to Baja California, Mexico?
-Advice for border crossing and driving

 The Baja California Travel Club: https://www.discoverbaja.com/